minhaj47/Eventure-HackAI/frontend/README.md

 # Event Manager Frontend

-This is a [Next.js](https://nextjs.org) application for the AI-powered Event Management system, integrated with SmythOS APIs for intelligent content generation.
+This is a [Next.js](https://nextjs.org) application for EVENTURE, an AI-powered Event Management system integrated with SmythOS APIs for intelligent content generation.

 ## Features